pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Legacy Codex is built on leverage.
 You cannot scale a $10M+ empire by doing everything yourself.
 While technology provides leverage through automation, human capital provides leverage through judgment, creativity, and complex execution.
 This chapter provides the complete blueprint for building, managing, and scaling a world-class virtual team that operates as an extension of your vision, not just a cost center.

 Virtual team building is not about finding "cheap labor."
 It's about accessing global talent pools, creating 24/5 operational coverage, and building a scalable workforce that grows with your empire.
-The systems in this chapter have been battle-tested across hundreds of virtual team members, refined through iteration, and integrated with the North Star Dashboard v3 and Empire Automation â€“ Financial Tracker to ensure every hire is tracked, measured, and optimized.
+The systems in this chapter have been battle-tested across hundreds of virtual team members, refined through iteration, and integrated with the North Star Dashboard v3 and Empire Automation – Financial Tracker to ensure every hire is tracked, measured, and optimized.

 We are not looking for "cheap labor."
 We are looking for "global talent."
 The distinction is critical.
 We treat our virtual assistants (VAs) and remote team members as professionals, invest in their growth, and integrate them into the empire's culture.
-When executed properly, virtual teams become your competitive advantageâ€”delivering high-quality work at a fraction of the cost while providing flexibility and scalability that traditional hiring cannot match.
+When executed properly, virtual teams become your competitive advantage—delivering high-quality work at a fraction of the cost while providing flexibility and scalability that traditional hiring cannot match.

 This chapter is organized into four comprehensive sections: VA Recruitment Mastery (Section 25.1), VA Training Systems (Section 25.2), VA Management Framework (Section 25.3), and VA Scaling Strategies (Section 25.4).
 Each section includes detailed workflows, templates, metrics, and integration points with the broader Legacy systems.